icgc-dcc/dcc-docs/docs/download/repositories.md

 | Repo Code        | `ega`                                                                                                                                  |

 ### Obtaining Data Access
-Follow the proceedure outlined at the [DACO page](https://icgc.org/daco).
+Follow the procedure outlined at the [DACO page](https://icgc.org/daco).
 Once approved by ICGC DACO, you will need to contact EGA to have your EGA account set up.

 ### Download Client Operation